Dandielo/DtlCitizensTrader/readme.txt

      - Amount set section allows to set the multiple items a player can buy
      - you can add here only materials with the same id/data
-     - it saves the amounts after leaving this section (red_woll or inventory close) e  click the white_wool to enter the price edit
+     - it saves the amounts after leaving this section (red_woll or inventory close) e  click the white_wool (first counting from right) to enter the price edit
      - r.click to decrease the price
      - l.click to increase the price
      - wood counts as * 0.01